io_uring from Userland

 }

-Subtract how many SQEs were successfully submitted.
+We subtract how many SQEs were successfully submitted.
 If a CQE appeared, break out and return it.
-Set looped = true so the next iteration knows we already went through the kernel once — preventing infinite retries. and how do we peek using __io_uring_peek_cqe?
+Set looped = true so the next iteration knows we already went through the kernel once.
+And how do we peek using __io_uring_peek_cqe?

 __io_uring_peek_cqe — checking the pizza counter